It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 First things first, you need a list with people on your hands.
 There are two cases when it comes to your target audience:

-In this step-by-step guide, I analyse both cases.
+In this step-by-step guide, we analyze both cases.

 1. Email Outreach with a list